 What do you do when you lose your driver’s license belting your Ferrari Testarossa on Sydney’s Pacific Highway?
-For Dean Wills, former CEO of Coca-Cola Amatil and owner of a sizeable supercar collection, the answer is fairly simple: build your own private racetrack.
+For a former CEO of Coca-Cola Amatil and owner of a sizeable supercar collection*, the answer is fairly simple: build your own private racetrack.

-Wills refuses to confirm how much cash he poured into his driving mecca which took three years to build, but hinted at a build price of $1.5 million plus the cost of the land.
-Despite the price, it’s abundantly clear that all costs weren’t covered as the track features no crash barriers or gravel pits, only signs indicating recommended corner entry speeds.
+The family have refused to confirm how much cash they poured into their driving mecca which took three years to build.
+Despite a price of likely a few million, it’s abundantly clear that all costs weren’t covered as the track features no crash barriers or gravel pits, only signs indicating recommended corner entry speeds.

-In an interview some years ago, Wills’ son Mark proudly proclaimed that racing is not allowed: “we don’t do lap times, the only way we measure it is how long the smile lasts.”
-He went on to say that the track was motivated by a lack of opportunity for “spirited” driving in a safe environment.
+In an interview some years ago, the former CEO's son proudly proclaimed that racing is not allowed: “we don’t do lap times, the only way we measure it is how long the smile lasts.”
+They went on to say that the track was motivated by a lack of opportunity for “spirited” driving in a safe environment.
 "It never really entered our minds to create a race track, we just wanted a country road to drive on."

-"It's all friends of friends," he said.
+"It's all friends of friends," they said.
 "We know the people who are inviting (other people) here and we trust their judgment."
 Those who have done a few laps include motorcycle champion Casey Stoner, the "Flying Scot" Sir Jackie Stewart and Formula One great Jack Brabham.
-According to Wills, Wayne Gardner described the road as his second favourite circuit in the world behind Suzuka in Japan.
+According to the owner's son, Wayne Gardner described the road as his second favourite circuit in the world behind Suzuka in Japan.

-We can’t help but wish for friends like these.
 Access to tracks in Australia outside organised manufacturer events is not easy nor cheap – a crying shame considering some of the press vehicles that sit outside the BH office.
 For those who haven’t driven on a track at full noise, I can only describe it as life’s greatest automotive pleasure.
 Flying down a straight at 250km/h or pulling over 1G laterally in a corner instils a reassessed respect for human engineering capabilities, something you can’t quite capture on the morning commute.
-In this regard, we can certainly see where Dean Wills is coming from - especially considering some of the vehicles in his collection, which includes a McLaren F1.
+In this regard, we can certainly see where they're coming from - especially considering some of the personal vehicles in their collection, which includes a McLaren F1.